alexwoo-awso/branchdeck/README.md

 Branchdeck is a small branch-preview control plane for Netlify-oriented projects.

-It is intentionally named without `netlify` in the product identity, but it does not hide the implementation: the app is built around the `netlify dev` CLI and is meant for projects developed for Netlify.
+The app is built around the `netlify dev` CLI and is meant for projects developed for Netlify.

 ## What it includes